hdl-modules/hdl-modules/readme.rst

 The hdl_modules project is a collection of reusable, high-quality, peer-reviewed VHDL building blocks.
-It is released under the very permissive BSD 3-Clause License.
+It is released as open source under the very permissive BSD 3-Clause License.

 **See documentation on the website**: https://hdl-modules.com